Resource Library

 Please be patient and plan to allow extra time for traffic and parking!

-Use the parking pass linked on this page to access free parking in the designated Arena District garages by scanning the QR code upon entry and exit to these garages.
+Free parking for all participants will be provided in a variety of Arena District garages.
+A parking pass with a QR code will be available for download closer to the event.
 If you choose to park in a different lot or garage, you are responsible for all necessary payment and adhering to all restrictions.

 Please note: Most parking garage entrances do not have the vertical clearance to accommodate bicycles mounted on roof racks, so please plan accordingly.